Goa Pollution Control Board Registration & Consent Certificate Guide

 Consent to Establish (CTE)

-The Goa State Pollution Control Board grants consent to establish for all new intended projects, including developments and industrial.
+The Goa State Pollution Control Board grants consent to establish in India for all new intended projects, including developments and industrial.
 If an industry or development project does not require environmental clearance from the Government of India, consent to establish.

 Consent to Operate (CTO)